-<TX2>One way to address SEND issues is to use differentiation to adapt the standard lesson plan for learners needing special support.
+One way to address SEND issues is to use differentiation to adapt the standard lesson plan for learners needing special support.
 However, this view of a standard, optimal learner pathway is not supported by recent research in neurodiversity, which suggests there is no one optimal way for students to learn.
-Inclusive pedagogies take a different approach to differentiation which places more power in the hands of learners to choose the path that is most appropriate for them.
+Inclusive pedagogies take a different approach to differentiation, which places more power in the hands of learners to choose the path that is most appropriate for them.
 All students are given a greater choice of materials and activities from the start suiting the varied needs of all students.
 This has the benefit of removing the stigmatisation of some learners having to undertake work that is perceived as being created for low-achieving students.
-These principles - among others - are presented in a framework called Universal Design for Learning (UDL).
+These principles – among others – are presented in a framework called UDL.

-<H2>Key Concept - Universal Design for Learning (UDL)
+Key concept – UDL

-<TX1>UDL is a set of design principles aimed at educators to help them design learning experiences that incorporate diverse ways to engage pupils and to represent the concepts being communicated.
+UDL is a set of design principles aimed at educators to help them design learning experiences that incorporate diverse ways to engage pupils and to represent the concepts being communicated.
 The UDL framework provides guidelines for three key areas of representation, engagement and expression/action (CAST, n.d.).
 You can use the following summary of UDL principles as a checklist to help you to plan inclusive teaching activities.
-A more comprehensive outline is provided by CAST organisation.
+A more comprehensive outline is provided by the CAST (Center for Applied Special Technology) organisation.

-<TX2>Multiple means of representation: Are you presenting material and concepts in multiple formats?
-For example, spoken presentations, written documents, graphics, hands-on activities, or audio material.
+Multiple means of representation: Are you presenting material and concepts in multiple formats?
+For example, spoken presentations, written documents, graphics, hands-on activities or audio material.
 Are you clarifying new language and symbols in diverse ways?
 Are you providing important background knowledge and highlighting important patterns and relationships in the knowledge you explore?

-<TX2>Multiple means of engagement: Have you been able to increase student choice and the relevance of your material to spark learners excitement?
+Multiple means of engagement: Have you been able to increase student choice and the relevance of your material to spark learners’ excitement?
 Are you using a variety of ways to allow your learners to focus on their goals, maintain self-belief and sustain their effort as individuals and in group work?

-<TX2>Multiple means of expression/action: No one particular action or format of expression will be best for all students.
-Are you able to offer a choice in how your students interact with materials and tools (particularly assistive technologies), and allow students choice in the media they use for communication and construction?
+Multiple means of expression/action: No one particular action or format of expression will be best for all students.
+Are you able to offer a choice in how your students interact with materials and tools (particularly assistive technologies) and allow students choice in the media they use for communication and construction?
 How much are students able to set their own learning goals and monitor their own progress?

-<TX2>UDL places great value on the personal relevance, choice and authenticity of learning experiences.
-As a way to encourage engagement UDL suggests setting choices of concrete learning goals that are relevant to the learners.
-This learner-led approach is very different to a traditional-instruction based, directive approach to teaching.
-The diverse learning pathways offered can be unfamiliar for both teachers and for students.
+UDL places great value on the personal relevance, choice and authenticity of learning experiences.
+As a way to encourage engagement, UDL suggests setting choices of concrete learning goals that are relevant to the learners.
+This learner-led approach is very different from a traditional instruction-based, directive approach to teaching.
+The diverse learning pathways offered can be unfamiliar for both teachers and students.
 The UDL guidelines recognise this and provide information to support teachers to implement them.
-As educators, we may need to build our own abilities and familiarity with learner-led approaches as well as growing the autonomy of our students.
+As educators, we may need to build our own abilities and familiarity with learner-led approaches as well as grow the autonomy of our students.